qualityshepherd/brine/posts/conversation-first_roleplaying.md

 Steal the ideas you like.
 Treat your game like a toolkit.
 Sit down with people who want the same kind of game you do, figure out who you are in the world, and start talking.

-**Rule Zero** from OYAB says it plainly: _"By the powers vested in me (which are none), I give you permission to do anything that results in a better game."_
+**Rule Zero** from Of Yarn and Bone says it plainly: _"By the powers vested in me (which are none), I give you permission to do anything that results in a better game."_

 If a rule gets in the way of the conversation, kill it.
 If a mechanic helps structure the conversation, keep it.
 The game is yours.
 Play it your way.